Jina

 which is equivalent to:

-dictionaries are indexed using strings (instead of "Int'u" as in lists):
+dictionaries are indexed using text (instead of "Int'u" as in lists):

 d :Dict[Int4] = [a: 1, b: 2, c: 3]